Published: Friday, 13 February 2015 19:35 | Written by SciFi Vision

 As expected at this point from an action film by the Wachowskis, the visuals on the film were absolutely stunning.
 There was always something gorgeous to look at, even when there wasn't action on screen.
 The world that was created for the movie was quite beautiful and unique, as were the makeup and costumes.
 The colors were vibrant, and in this case, watching the film in 3-D really helped to showcase the magnificence.

 The action scenes themselves were directed well, and of course looked fantastic.
 The choreographed fights and rescue scenes were a lot fun to watch.

 If you take away the visuals, the movie still holds up on its own for the most part.
 Although parts of the story were cliche - boy saves girl; girl falls in love with said outcast boy; girl saves universe - the script was still well written.

-, but it was still a fairly rich story.
+It wasn't The Matrix, but it was still a fairly rich story.
 Just don't go in expecting a thought-provoking tale like the Wachowskis' previous projects.
 The script, however, was still somewhat cerebral and dealt with issues of morality and the worth of the few versus the many.
 There were also some interesting connections to be made between egg harvesting and the film's youth/life harvesting.

 With a layer of a love story, it was still an action flick at its core, but it definitely was quick moving and had a brilliance in visual style that served to enhance the story.

 The characters not only had unique looks, but the idea of the various genetically engineered hybrids were interesting concepts, which was only enhanced by their accouterments.
 The film also boasted quite a bit of cool future technology for its characters and the world around them, such as anti-gravity boots and invisible weapons and vehicles.